 What is Erae Touch ?

-This innovative control interface is a Multi Polyphonic Expression (MPE) pad controller sensitive to finger touch, percussion mallets, drum sticks or anything that comes to your mind.
+This innovative control interface is a Midi Polyphonic Expression (MPE) pad controller sensitive to finger touch, percussion mallets, drum sticks or anything that comes to your mind.
 The ERAE Touch versatility is suited for demanding artists looking for a large surface to create and experiment.
 Built for creative professionals and confirmed musicians, it is very responsive to a wide range of musical gestures and offers a wide array of creative possibilities.

 It can support x,y,z tracking of up to 10 simultaneous points of contact with low latency (~1ms) for real-time live performances.
 The surface is made of soft silicone allowing for smooth transitions with very precise and flawless transitions.
 This midi controller enables musical touch such as vibratos, portamentos and aftertouch.